Chapter 3301-83 Pupil Transportation

 (3) School bus stops shall be established on the residence side of all four-lane highways and on the residence side of other roadways posing potential hazards to students as determined by school bus owners.

 (4) School bus stops shall be located at a distance from the crest of a hill or curve to allow motorists traveling at the posted speed to stop within the sight distance.
-If the line of sight is less than five hundred feet in either direction, an approved “school bus stop ahead” sign shall be installed at least five hundred feet in advance of the school bus stop.
+If the line of sight is less than five hundred feet in either direction, a request shall be submitted to the appropriate authority to install an approved "school bus stop ahead" sign at least five hundred feet in advance of the school bus stop.

 (5) Each pupil shall be assigned and required to use a specific school bus stop except in unusual circumstances as approved by the school bus owner or designee.

-(6) Each pupil shall be assigned a residence side designated place of safety.
+(6) Each pupil shall be assigned a designated place of safety on the residence side of the roadway on which the vehicle is scheduled to stop.
 Driver must account for each pupil at designated place of safety before leaving.
 Pupils are not to proceed to their residence until the school bus has departed.

 (C) School bus stop procedures